 Many conscientious physician anesthesiologists agree with much of what I have presented here.
-They enjoy their working relationships with their CRNA colleagues.
-The drumbeat from various organizations driven by fear over the future has driven the move to grab as much political and financial control as possible as reimbursement continues to decline.
+They enjoy working relationships with their CRNA colleagues.
+The drumbeat from various organizations propelled by fear over the future has driven the move to grab as much political and financial control as possible as reimbursement continues to decline.
+This attacks the anesthesia practice setting in hospitals and creates a hostile work environment.
+It can affect patient care.
+And one cannot overlook the fact that most physicians are men and most nurses are women.
+The reality of sexism in healthcare has been reported and cannot be overlooked.
+Women and single mothers should not be intimidated and this bill can contribute to the problem.
+I've seen it and testified to that fact before a Kansas Board of Healing Arts hearing.

 Most of you on this committee are from urban areas that don't have difficulty accessing healthcare.
 The same can't be said for rural Kansas.
 There is no savings or benefit to Kansans in this legislation.
 It reduces competition.
+It reduces freedom.

-Ladies and gentlemen, after 42 years, I'm proud of the success that has resulted from CRNA care in Kansas.
+Ladies and gentlemen, after 42 years, I'm proud of the positive patient outcomes that have resulted from CRNA care in Kansas.
 I would ask that CRNAs continue to have a level playing field for competition that we have earned since the Civil War.
+We, CRNAs, can't buy that right.
+We don't have the financial resources that our antagonists do as the highest paid in the USA.